 With either of the above two methods, bonded or custom prescription snorkel mask, the lens is made specifically to your eyes, including measuring where your pupils are, something that is missing from the next option.

-Choosing Your Prescription
+Choosing Your Drop-in Prescription

-One of our site visitors had the problem that his prescription for one eye was 7.25, but drop in lenses only come in half steps.
-So he asked if he should go with 7, or 7.5.
-The correct choice is to go lower than your prescription, in his case 7.
+One of our site visitors had the problem that his prescription for one eye was -7.25, but drop-in lenses only come in half steps.
+So he asked if he should go with -7, or -7.5.
+The correct choice is to go lower than your prescription, in his case -7.
 Using a prescription that is too high can cause eye strain and headaches.

-Galen has some terrible eye sight.
+Galen has some terrible eyesight.
 And for him the very best solution is to wear contacts.
 Why?

-A Great Snorkeling Camera
+A Compact Snorkeling Camera